 The truth is that Kimberlin had his parole revoked for two years in 1997 and wound up staying in prison until 2001.
 He managed to keep the Parole Commission in the dark concerning any parole violations, so in 2006 he was released from supervision.
 That’s not exactly an exoneration.

-Notice that I said he kept the Parole Commission in the dark about parole violation.
+Notice that I said he kept the Parole Commission in the dark about parole violations.
 One of the usual conditions of parole is to refrain from association with other felons.
 Here’s the true narrative: While he was still under supervision, Brett Kimberlin hired Craig Gillette, who has a child pornography conviction, to work at Justice Through Music Project.
 According to Mrs. Kimberlin, Gillette lived with the Kimberlins and their children in their one-room apartment in the basement of Kimberlin’s mother’s house for an extended period.